Skip to main content

 Use cases

-This chapter contains the description of the processes taking place in the IBAN Management Service from the point of view of the Customer and the end user.
-Information on how to integrate with the solution has also been added.
+This chapter describes the processes that take place within the IBAN Management Service from the perspective of both the customer and the end user.
+It also includes information on how to integrate with the solution.

 Bank account number prefix